CarXTechnologies/dro-map-uploader/Wavefront.md

 2. Select (or create) a workshop item on the right and attach a `MapMetaConfig` to it.
 3. In **Build Settings**:
    - **Target Scene** — the scene to build (it must be added to *File → Build Settings*).
-   - **Format** — choose **dro2**.
+   - **Format** — choose **Wavefront**.
-   - **Compression** — the row disappears when dro2 is selected; the setting is not used by this format.
+   - **Compression** — the row disappears when Wavefront is selected; the setting is not used by this format.
    - **Build Targets** — flags: `Map`, `Meta`, or both.
 4. Press **Build**.

 ## Publishing

 - **External Folder** — copies the build to any folder on disk.
 Useful for inspecting the catalog or for manual distribution.
 - **Vendor** — uploads the catalog to the selected mod vendor.
-The uploader no longer measures a single asset bundle file, so a dro2 catalog is validated and uploaded like any other build.
+A Wavefront catalog is validated and uploaded as a set of data files.
 See **[PUBLISHING.md](PUBLISHING.md)**.

 > Note!
-Whether the shipped game reads a dro2 mod delivered through a vendor depends on the game build you are testing
+Whether the shipped game reads a Wavefront mod delivered through a vendor depends on the game build you are testing
 > against.
 Loading from a local folder is the path that is known to work:
 > Export the build into `Mods/<ModName>/` so that the catalog files lie directly inside that folder:
 >